Dale Tallon: Florida Panthers

 After serving as a senior advisor with the Blackhawks for nearly a year, Tallon was hired on May 17, 2010, by the Florida Panthers as general manager, replacing Randy Sexton.
 The Panthers had finished last in their division, the Southeast, the previous season and had not made the playoffs since 2000.
 Seeking a rebuilding process similar to that which he accomplished in Chicago, Tallon immediately began trading away several players, most notably forward Nathan Horton and defenceman Keith Ballard.

 In his first season as general manager, the Panthers finished last in their division for the second straight year, prompting Tallon to fire head coach Peter DeBoer (later replacing him with former NHL player Kevin Dineen) and to continue trading for younger players and draft picks.
 At the NHL trade deadline, he dealt away captain Bryan McCabe, as well as veterans Cory Stillman, Radek Dvořák and Chris Higgins.
 In the off-season, he acquired three former Chicago players — Brian Campbell, Tomáš Kopecký and Kris Versteeg — while also signing Tomáš Fleischmann and former Panthers fan favourite Ed Jovanovski.

 Tallon's personnel changes helped lead the Panthers to their first Southeast Division title in franchise history, improving by 22 points in the 2011–12 season.
-Qualifying for the 2012 playoffs as the third seed, they were eliminated in the first round by the eventual finalists New Jersey Devils, ironically led by former Panthers head coach, Peter DeBoer.
+Qualifying for the 2012 playoffs as the third seed, they were eliminated in the first round by the eventual 2012 Stanley Cup finalists New Jersey Devils, ironically led by former Panthers head coach, Peter DeBoer.
 As a result of his leading the team to their first playoff appearance in 12 years, Tallon was nominated for the 2012 NHL General Manager of the Year Award.
 He signed a contract extension on June 6, 2012.
 On January 1, 2016, the Panthers gave Tallon a new three-year contract extension.
 The Panthers promoted Tallon to an executive position within their organization.